 How we keep your story.

 The privacy policy for Survive the Scam.
-Last revised May 14, 2026.
+Last revised May 23, 2026 (afternoon update — caregiver-page shares + share source field).

 Survive the Scam is a non-profit scam-education project produced for the Better Business Bureau, Connecticut.
 The product is interactive, anonymous, and free.
 The notes below describe exactly what we know about you when you use it, what we don’t, and why.